cellofpeace logo

 The Maria Kannon Zen Center was formed in 1991 as a place for people of various backgrounds and faiths to practice Zen.
 The members are bound together by a common commitment to cultivate wisdom and compassion.
 The center's primary task is to offer people an opportunity to practice Zen.

 University of Dallas is a Catholic liberal arts university located in Dallas, Texas.
-Also, check out the UD Ministry page for campus religious services and events.

 Bede Griffiths.
 An interesting site about a monk who lived in a way least thought of by others and, with a universal heart, was an icon of integrity and guilelessness.